dmbarbour/glas/README.md

 This project has several goals:

-* fully define Glas syntax and semantics
+* define Glas syntax and semantics
-* bootstrap untyped interpreter or compiler
+* bootstrap interpreter or compiler
-* self-hosting type-checker and compiler
+* self-hosting types and cross compiler
-* effective error analysis and reporting
-* compilation targeting JavaScript + DOM
-* develop IDE with projectional editing
+* tooling: linter, doc-gen, package manager
 * proof of concept for direct manipulation

-To produce applications, a Glas compiler will integrate an effectful interpretation of the program's session type.
-The bootstrap will support only filesystem and console.
-The self-hosting compiler should support a more flexible effects model.
-This may involve an annotation specifying how requests are translated to the compiler's intermediate language, which should be sufficiently low-level to support OS calls.

-Desiderata are to keep this project *small* and *self-contained*.
-I take considerable inspiration from [Red language](https://www.red-lang.org/p/about.html) that this can be achieved.
-Modulo JavaScript+DOM, which is a mess.
+Desiderata include keeping this project small and self-contained.

 ## Status of Language